ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

-   To enable Domain Owners to receive DMARC feedback without impacting existing mail processing, discovered policies of "p=none" SHOULD NOT modify existing mail disposition processing.
+   To enable Domain Owners to receive DMARC feedback without impacting existing mail processing, discovered policies of "p=none" SHOULD NOT modify existing mail handling processes.

    Mail Receivers SHOULD also implement reporting instructions of DMARC, even in the absence of a request for DKIM reporting [RFC6651] or SPF